2002 Ho Chi Minh City ITC fire

-The Ho Chi Minh City ITC Inferno, one of the deadliest peacetime disasters in Vietnam, was a fire that occurred on 29 October 2002, at the International Trade Centre in Ho Chi Minh City, the commercial center of the country.
-The building was a six-story business building that housed a luxurious department store, a disco and offices of several foreign companies.
-The fire killed 60 and injured 90.
+On 29 October 2002, a fire occurred in the International Trade Centre (ITC) (Vietnamese: Trung Tâm Thương mại Quốc tế) in Ho Chi Minh City, Vietnam.
+The six-story complex building was occupied by a department store, a disco and offices of several foreign companies.
+The fire killed 60 people and injured 90 others, making it one of the deadliest peacetime disasters in Vietnam.

-The building
+Building

+The International Trade Center (ITC) was an office building and shopping center, located on the quadrilateral tile of Nam Kỳ Khởi Nghĩa, Lê Lợi, Nguyễn Trung Trực and Lê Thánh Tôn streets in Bến Thành, District 1, Ho Chi Minh City.
+The building has six floors with a total area of 6,500m², built in 1970, at that time it was called Tam Đa Trade Center (Thương xá Tam Đa) in Vietnamese or Crystal Palace in English.
+The building was renovated in 1985, used both as an office building with 59 rooms for rent and as a shopping center with 172 stalls of gold, silver and gemstone.
+Furthermore, the building also has a discotheque named Blue (where the fire first started), an ice skating rink, restaurants and canteens.

-The building was insured since 1997, Reuters news service reported, with the total value of the contract at 12.3 billion Vietnamese đồng (800,000 USD).
+The building had been insured since 1997, the Reuters news agency reported, for a total value of 12.3 billion Vietnamese đồng (about 800,000 USD) at the time of the fire.

 Inferno

-There are reports that there were about 1500 people shopping in the building when the fire started.

-State media said 120 people were injured in the fire which began at 1:15 p.m. local time (0615 GMT) on Tuesday.
-Initial reports indicated it may have been sparked by a short-circuit in the Blue Disco, one of the city's most popular dance spots, on the building's second floor.

-Intense heat and lingering flames prevented firefighters from entering the building for about four hours with firefighters taking more than five hours to extinguish the inferno.
-Bodies were still being recovered from the site late Tuesday though it is unclear whether any foreigners were among the dead or injured.
+The fire occurred on Tuesday, 29 October 2002, beginning at 1:15 p.m. local time (0615 GMT).
+Thirty fire engines and 40 ambulances surrounded the building.
+Intense heat and flames prevented firefighters from entering the building for about four hours.
+It took firefighters more than five hours to extinguish the inferno.
+Bodies were still being recovered from theate that day.

-It was reported that U.S. insurer American International Assurance was holding a training course for more than 100 staff at the time of the fire.
-There were also reports there was a wedding party in the building.
-On Wednesday, the building—which contains several floors of shops, around 50 offices and the disco and has a usual occupancy of about 1500 people—was barricaded with police keeping onlookers at bay.

-At least five fire fighting vehicles were at the site on Wednesday though none were in use, a far cry from the scene on Tuesday when 30 fire engines and 40 ambulances surrounded the building.
-The Vietnam People's Army reported that firefighters were not fully equipped to fight the fire and lacked water to put out the flames.
-Power in the area was cut off and streets cordoned off.
-Flames raged at other windows sending dense black smoke into the sky as workers fled for their lives, many down steel ladders reaching up from fire trucks below.
+According to officials in the Vietnam People's Army, firefighters were not adequately equipped to fight the fire and lacked water to put out the flames.
+Power in the area was cut off and streets were cordoned off.
+Flames raged at the windows, sending dense black smoke into the sky as workers fled for their lives, many down steel ladders reaching up from fire trucks below.
 Others jumped out of the windows.

-Aftermath
+The next day, police barricaded the building, to keeping onlookers at bay.
+At least five fire fighting vehicles were at the site on Wednesday, although none were in use.

+The fire killed 60 people and injured 90 more.

-Two welders were later arrested.
+Two welders were later arrested for causing the fire.
 They had been working at the disco on the second floor, and it was suspected that sparks from their equipment may have started the blaze.
-Along with their supervisor and their employer, they were charged with "violating regulations of fire prevention and combating", and received sentences of 2 to 7 years in prison.
+Along with their supervisor and their employer, they were charged with "violating regulations of fire prevention and combating".
+They were found guilty, and the court imposed sentences of 2 to 7 years in prison.